JasmeetSingh7314/JasmeetSingh7314/README.md

-- 👋 Hi, I’m @FirstKenpachi...aka Jasmeet Singh.I am a College Student currently studying Computer Science in Guru Tegh Bahadur Institute of Technology,New Delhi.
+- 👋 Hi, I’m @FirstKenpachi...aka Jasmeet Singh.I am a College Student currently studying Computer Science in Guru Tegh Bahadur Institute of Technology,New Delhi.I study in the 3rd year.I love sports and esports too.

 - 👀 I’m interested in coding and learning new stuff.I have the knack for Web Development and love building new Designs and Apps! 🙌

 - 💹 I'm always looking to improve and would be glad to participate in anything that will come my way!

 - 🌱 I’m currently learning web development and have experiance in coding Java and Javascript..My love for creating websites is as much as for creating equally well running backend apps!💥
+-
 - 💞️ I’m looking to collaborate on projects that require my skillset.
+-
 - 📸 I am also an amateur photographer..I love clicking wildlife🦩 you can come aand checkout my work at jasmeet_1712_ on insta ;)
+-
 - 📫 You can reach me via Instagram,Facebook but you know i did choose Gmail over everything :)
 -